tayloredwebsites/healthy-meals/docs/sphinx_src/testing_guide.rst

 1. double click the docs/build/index.html file.
 2. In your browser, you will see all of the documentation that will eventually be sent to `Github Pages <https://tayloredwebsites.github.io/healthy-meals/index.html>`_
-3. The Quality Assurance Item will contain the testing, coverage, (and other QA reports when configured to run)
+3. The Quality Assurance Item will contain the testing, coverage, (and other QA/linting reports when configured to run)